 The above list is comprehensive and obtained from the package inserts of FDA-approved vaccines.
 There are currently no U.S. approved alternatives for Adenovirus, Chickenpox, Hepatitis A, Measles, Mumps, Rubella and Shingles.
 Merck & Co. announced in 2008 that their Mumps and Measles alternatives, Mumpsvax and Attenuvax, will no longer be produced.
 The new version of the Adenovirus vaccine is currently only approved for use in military personnel.

-The ethical quandary created by the tainting of these otherwise beneficial vaccines is obvious and vexing.
-Parents are more than justified in wanting to protect their children from these potentially life-threatening diseases.
-It can be legitimately argued that parents have an obligation to take reasonable steps to protect their children.
+The ethical quandary created by the tainting of these otherwise beneficial vaccines is vexing.
+Parents are justified in wanting to protect their children from potentially life-threatening diseases, and it can be legitimately argued that parents have an obligation to do so.
 Likewise, as a society, we must take into consideration the morality and cost of failing to prevent widespread outbreaks of disease.
-Thus, there is a civic responsibility associated with vaccines and controlling diseases.